Jeiwan/uniswapv3-book/content/docs/introduction/introduction-to-markets.md

 > Please note that I use *pool* and *pair* terms interchangeably throughout the book because a Uniswap pool is a pair of two tokens.

+> If you have any questions feel free asking them in [the GitHub Discussion of this milestone](https://github.com/Jeiwan/uniswapv3-book/discussions/categories/milestone-0-introduction)!